15 tips for a successful marriage.

 If you’re ever having issues with your marriage, I highly recommend going to a couple that’s been married for many years for marital advice.
 Marriage counseling is a great idea, too.
 There’s no shame in asking for help.

 Honestly, I don’t know why I didn’t seek counsel more often.
-Not only has asking for advice helped my marriage, but a weight has been lifted off of my shoulders.
+Not only has asked for advice helped my marriage, but a weight has been lifted off of my shoulders.

 If you’re going through marital problems just know you are NOT alone.
 Others go through it too, and you don’t need to feel alone.